-For more than two decades, our Philadelphia work injury attorneys have dedicated their legal practice to vigorous defense of the rights of workers injured on the job.
-We have extensive knowledge of the complex workings of Workers’ Compensation rules and regulations, and we put all our strength and skill into maximizing the amount and time period of work injury benefits for all our clients.
+For more than two decades, our Philadelphia work injury attorneys have dedicated their legal practice to a vigorous defense of the rights of workers injured on the job.
+We have extensive knowledge of the complex workings of workers’ compensation rules and regulations, and we put all our strength and skill into maximizing the amount and time period of work injury benefits for all our clients.

 We encourage you to contact our offices for a free and confidential consultation if any of the following occurs and your Workers’ Compensation benefits are threatened:

 - If your claim has been denied, and you receive a Notice of Compensation Denial

 - You receive a Notice of Compensation Payable, which may be inaccurate

 - Your employer offers you a work accommodation that is “vocationally inappropriate” (in other words, your employer tries to force you to return to work in a job that you are under-or overqualified for)

 - Your employer tries to cancel or stop your benefit checks because you refuse to accept a new job posting that you are over-or underqualified for

 - Your employer tries to cancel your work injury benefits without first filing a Termination Petition, Modification Petition, or Suspension Petition and holding a hearing

 - Your employer or your employer’s insurance company offers you a compromise and release settlement of your workers’ compensation benefits in place of weekly payments